-“I was really stubborn about doing things that excited me and was ready to commit myself to it”.
+“I was stubborn about doing things that excited me and was ready to commit myself to it”.

 This is one of the reasons why he chose to give up campus placements and took a one-year gap before joining IIM-Calcutta

 For Harsha, the inspiration came from Phanindra Sama, Founder of RedBus.
 In 2006, when Sama discussed his venture plans of going public, Harsha thought it was a crazy idea.
-But after returning to India he saw the growth of RedBus, which instilled the idea of taking the plunge.
+But after returning to India he saw the growth of the RedBus, which instilled the idea of taking the plunge.

-He started meeting and discussing ideas with Nandan Reddy (Co-founder, Swiggy) and both saw a huge opportunity in the ecommerce industry with successful platforms like Amazon, Flipkart, e-Bay and more.
+He started meeting and discussing ideas with Nandan Reddy (Co-founder, Swiggy) and both saw a huge opportunity in the e-commerce industry with successful platforms like Amazon, Flipkart, e-Bay and more.
 One thing both were sure of was doing a business that is a mix of technology jobs as well as offline jobs.

 “We thought that we will find that competitive advantage by being not just a pure software company or not just a pure offline company,” adds Harsha

 From the time of its inception, this online platform has raised large sums of money which more than proves Swiggy’s worth as a food ordering platform.
 Starting from discovery through visual menus, massive reduction in delivery time and no minimum order, Swiggy has become the highest used online platform.
 With over 12,000 restaurants in their roster, industry best average delivery time of 37 minutes and reduced overhead costs, Swiggy has positioned itself at the top of this field.
 To make sure they are here for the long run, Swiggy has launched a host of exciting features like Swiggy Pop, Swiggy Access and Swiggy Schedule.
-With constant developments in their technology, Swiggy has made sure it has secured the number one position in the country in relation to the online food ordering food.
+With constant developments in their technology, Swiggy has made sure it has secured the number one position in the country concerning the online food ordering food.

-On the importance of service and delivery time for foodtech startups, Sumer Juneja, Principal Norwest Venture Partners, says,
+On the importance of service and delivery time for food-tech startups, Sumer Juneja, Principal Norwest Venture Partners, says,

 Food delivery in India is about delivering within 35 to 40 minutes.
 If you are unable to do so, then the company isn’t solving a consumer problem.
 So when you are growing you need to control delivery.
 If I can get food from close to 10,000 restaurants in 30 minutes, then you are truly offering great service and value.